arturwojnar/blog/articles/everything-belongs-to-users.md

 With simple context separation, we increase the overall reliability of the system because we untangled different system capabilities:

 ➡️ Getting profile details / Logging-in patients
 ➡️ Evaluating A test results
 ➡️ Evaluating B test results

 Look at the _Image 4_ that shows the correct design.

-<article-image src="/public/articles/kolhkoz/separation.webp" label="Image 4.
-Each "module"/"slice"/"feature" knows a different patient entity."></article-image>
+<article-image src="/public/articles/kolhkoz/separation.webp" label='Image 4.
+Each "module"/"slice"/"feature" knows a different patient entity.'></article-image>
 Also, look at the _Image 5_ below how the bad design is.

-<article-image src="/public/articles/kolhkoz/no-separation.webp" label="Image 5.
-Each "module"/"slice"/"feature" knows a different patient entity."></article-image>
+<article-image src="/public/articles/kolhkoz/no-separation.webp" label='Image 5.
+Each "module"/"slice"/"feature" knows a different patient entity.'></article-image>
 **Each capability understands the patient differently, using the same identifiers to uniquely identify and link patients if needed.**

 #### Database also does matter